-The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions that affect amounts reported in the Consolidated Financial Statements for the year ended December 31, 2017 and Company notes.
-The Company accounting policies are described in Note 3 to the Consolidated Financial Statements for the year ended December 31, 2017.
+The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions that affect amounts reported in the Audited Consolidated Annual Financial Statements for the twelve months ended December 31, 2018 and Company notes.
+The Company accounting policies are described in the Audited Consolidated Annual Financial Statements for the twelve months ended December 31, 2018.